flame-engine/flame/doc/palette.md

 `dart:ui` that can be used, `Color` and `Paint`.

 The `Color` class represents a ARGB color in a hexadecimal integer format.
-So to create a `Color` object you just need to pass in the color as an integer in the ARGB format.
+So to create a `Color` instance you just need to pass the color as an integer in the ARGB format.

 You can use Dart's hexadecimal notation to make it really easy; for instance: `0xFF00FF00` is fully